drazdra/UNN/README.md

 Of course, when we increase the distance between tokens, the values in a few axes may suddenly get *more similar* by accident.
 But usually, it's not enough to make the *whole shapes* similar enough because there are plenty of other axis pairs that are still different.
 So, an accidental "compatibility" in just one pair of axes after rotation has very little chance of making those two full shapes suddenly falsely compatible.

-So, is the RoPE perfect?
+Is the RoPE perfect?
 Sigh.
 Let's see..

 Once we do 180 degrees rotation due to distance between our tokens, vectors suddenly start *restoring* their original similarity, as if becoming more and more compatible, tho the distance just *grows*.

 This is pretty fun, however don't forget that all the "disks" rotate, which means that when our first disk starts to restore similarity, our second disk is already halfway "distorted".
 So, the overall compatibility is still diminished.

-Another thing about RoPE is that, due to the implementation, as our absolute positions of tokens in context become large, the rounding effects in the code may lead to precision loss, digital noise :).
-So in a real-world engine, the actual precision loss might intervene as we go deeper into the context, due to quantization stuff.
-If it were linear logic, it wouldn't matter much, but in our case we have non-linear effects where a little change might lead to big consequences, so this thing *may* at times affect results a lot.
+Another thing about RoPE is that as our absolute positions of tokens in the context become larger, the rounding effects in the code may lead to precision loss, digital noise :).
+As we go deeper into the context, the actual precision loss might occur due to quantization stuff.
+If it were linear logic, it wouldn't matter much, but in our case, we have non-linear effects where a small change might lead to big consequences, so this thing *may* at times affect results a lot.

 A single attention head *may* lie about the tokens' "compatibility" score based on *where* the tokens are in the context, even if their mutual distance didn't change.
 And it can also lie if the distance between tokens is out of its "safe" range.